Tabletop RPG & LARP Books

 * The Lost: I added my short story “The End of Hungry Santa”, about an old homeless man and his quixotic quest to help his only friend, to this Galileo Games charity anthology.
 Set in the Neverwhere-esque world of the fabulous Kingdom of Nothing game, where magic and horror lurk in the cracks of society, the proceeds benefited City Harvest, and I was proud to be a part of this excellent collection and its efforts.
 Note: As of this update, The Lost is not yet available beyond copies delivered to backers of the charity campaign; if and when this changes, I will update accordingly.

-* The Ministry Protocol (COMING 8/15/2013): To say that I was blown away to be invited to this fantastic steampunk anthology, set in the world of Tee Morris and Philippa Ballantine‘s high-octane Ministry of Peculiar Occurrences novels, was pretty much the understatement of my fiction career so far.
+* The Ministry Protocol: To say that I was blown away to be invited to this fantastic steampunk anthology, set in the world of Tee Morris and Philippa Ballantine‘s high-octane Ministry of Peculiar Occurrences novels, was pretty much the understatement of my fiction career so far.
 There are so many great authors in this collection it’s hard to know where to start – seriously, check out the page, it’s a steampunk fan’s dream lineup – and I hope my story measures up.
-Sorry, can’t reveal the title just yet, but stay tuned, it’s almost here!

-* Blood Red Sands Anthology (COMING SOON): Also on the horizon is this sword-and-sorcery anthology, set in the grim world of the upcoming Blood Red Sands rpg from – you guessed it – the good folks at Galileo Games.
-I had a lot of fun with my story, a fantaisy twist on a caper tale called “The Old Man and the Thief”, and I can’t wait to see how the whole collection comes together.
+* Blood Red Sands Anthology: This sword-and-sorcery anthology is set in the grim world of the Blood Red Sands rpg from – you guessed it – the good folks at Galileo Games.
+I had a lot of fun with my story, a fantasy twist on a caper tale called “The Old Man and the Thief”, and I can’t wait to see how the whole collection comes together.

 The Dresden Fiasco